w3c/wai-curricula/content/designer/forms-design.md

 Students should be able to:

 * explain how people with disabilities rely on placement, structure, labels, instructions, and notifications to understand, navigate, and interact with forms
-* define consistent use, placement, and appearance of form elements
+* design consistent use, placement, and appearance of form elements
-* define interactions with form elements, including through mouse, keyboard, touch, and speech
+* design interactions with form elements, including through mouse, keyboard, touch, and speech
-* define clear and distinguishable names as well as visual and non-visual instructions to understand the purpose and functionality of form elements
+* select clear and distinguishable names as well as visual and non-visual instructions to understand the purpose and functionality of form elements
-* define clear and descriptive visual and non-visual instructions for the current step and the total number of steps in multi-step forms
+* select clear and descriptive visual and non-visual instructions for the current step and the total number of steps in multi-step forms
-* define clear and descriptive error messages that:
+* apply clear and descriptive error messages that:
   * identify the field in error
   * provide suggestions for correction when possible
-* define meaningful and descriptive visual and non-visual notifications, including for:
+* apply meaningful and descriptive visual and non-visual notifications, including for:
   * imminent time limits
   * success messages
   * status changes